Choosing an Accountant is Never Easy. Here’s How Expats Can Find the Best Fit.

 An Accountant by Any Other Name…

 Before you start, remember that not all “accountants” are actually accountants.
 It’s not that people are misrepresenting their credentials (though it is possible).
 Rather, the word “accountant” is often used interchangeably with “bookkeeper” “financial advisor” and “tax advisor”.
-You want someone who is a university-educated, chartered or certified accountant.
+You want someone who is a university-educated, chartered, or certified accountant.
 You also want someone who is a member of their region’s accounting regulatory body in good standing.
 (What exactly is the accounting regulatory body in your new country?
 Try an internet search for “professional accountants association in X” to start.)
 Don’t be afraid to ask accountants about their education and credentials.
 If they studied abroad or took extra language courses they can personally identify with the expat experience.

 Appreciating the Social Factor

 But speaking of bookkeepers and advisors, there’s a good chance you’ll likely need them at some point in your overseas career.
-You can also add real estate agent, mortgage broker, lawyer, and translator to that list.
+You can also add a real estate agent, mortgage broker, international insurance broker, lawyer, and translator to that list.
 A well-connected accountant can be a wealth of information and resources.
 But how can you tell just how socially savvy they are?
 Some good signs are long-standing involvement in the local chamber of commerce or small business association.
 Someone who is actively involved with different charities is also likely to be well connected.
 Of course, your accountant shouldn’t hold your hand as you navigate your new life.
 But it never hurts to be associated with someone who is community-focused.

 Experience Versus Expertise with International Accountants

-Even among the most experienced and credentialed of accountants, you still need someone with the appropriate expertise.
+Even among the most experienced and credentialed accountants, you still need someone with the appropriate expertise.
 Asking another expat for personal recommendations is the best way to find a great accountant, but do keep in mind that your needs may be very different from theirs.
 Their life and finances may be very different from your own.
 There is a world of difference between doing personal income taxes for an embassy diplomat versus preparing cash flow predictions for a travel blogger.
-When you’re reviewing recommendations from expat friends, colleagues, expat focused newspapers, and expat Facebook groups, pay close attention to anyone who markets to a particular demographic, lifestyle, or business niche.
+When you’re reviewing recommendations from expat friends, colleagues, expat-focused newspapers, and expat Facebook groups, pay close attention to anyone who markets to a particular demographic, lifestyle, or business niche.
 They’re who you want to work with!

 Read: What is an Expat?